kubeshop/botkube-docs/content/installation/_index.md

 <h4>Add BotKube user to a slack channel</h4>

 After installing BotKube app to your slack workspace, you could see new bot user with name 'BotKube' added in your workspace.
-Add that bot to a slack channel you want to receive notification in.
+Add that bot to a slack channel you want to receive notification in.<br>
-(You can add it by inviting using **@BotKube** message in a required channel)
+(You can add it by inviting posting **@BotKube** message in a channel)

-<h3 class="section-head" id="h-install-BotKube-k8s"><a href="#h-install-BotKube-k8s">Install BotKube controller to kubernetes cluster</a></h3>
+<h3 class="section-head" id="h-install-BotKube-k8s"><a href="#h-install-BotKube-k8s">Install BotKube controller to the kubernetes cluster</a></h3>

 <h4>Using helm</h4>